kindy/dspack/spec.md

   2~:Q(app_ids) 2~:H(changes App's rank change)
 ```

-number before string tell that how long this string is.
+number before string tell that how long this string is.<br>
-if a `~` follow by the number, it means the length of string is dynamic.
+if a `~` follow by the number, it means the length of string is dynamic.<br>
 the mean of number change to bytes to save or read the following string.

 number has same means for list.